Overview

 Term 2

-Making Worlds with Others (15 credits): This unit will allow you to work alongside students within and across the School.
-Working from the perspective of your practices and disciplines, you will develop a project that engages with others and creates mutual exchanges of ideas and understandings to create critically engaged situations and outcomes resulting in convivial knowledge exchange.
-Through collaborative learning and making, the unit will support you in understanding knowledge exchange and public engagement and how you are to situate your practice in these territories.
-The unit will also ask you to question how socially engaged practice can contribute to cultural understanding, co-researching and co-creating methods for knowing with and not knowing about.
+The Making Worlds with Others School-wide unit (15 credits) will allow you to work alongside students within and across the School.
+Working from the perspective of your individual practices and disciplines, you will develop a project that engages with others and/or creates mutual exchanges of ideas and understandings, with the intention to create critically engaged situations and/or outcomes resulting in convivial knowledge exchange.
+Through collaborative learning and making the unit will support you in understanding knowledge exchange and public engagement and how you are to situate your own practice in these territories.
+The unit will also ask you to question how socially engaged practice can contribute to cultural understanding, co-researching and co-creating methods for knowing with, not knowing about.

-Affinities (30 credits) Following Encounters, you will begin testing the series of critical questions you’ve emerged with.
+Following on from Encounters, you will begin testing the series of critical questions you’ve emerged within the unit Affinities (30 credits).
 You will identify which discussions you want to participate in and practice listening and connecting with others on a non-individualistic level.
 You will start a dialogue with the people, objects and ideas you want to engage with and be expected to connect to them with care and purpose.
-You will consider new modes and methods relevant to your research and focus on making, exchanging and experimenting with this knowledge by working collectively.
+You will consider new modes and methods relevant to your research, and focus on making, exchanging and experimenting with this knowledge by working collectively.

 Term 3